truenas/documentation/content/en/docs/tasks/administrative/users.md

 A public SSH key can be assigned to a user for key based authentication.
 Just paste the **public** key into the *SSH Public Key* field.
-If you are using an SSH public key, it is always a good idea to keep a backup to key.
+If you are using an SSH public key, it is always a good idea to keep a backup of the key.
 Click *DOWNLOAD SSH PUBLIC KEY* to download the pasted key as a `.txt` file.
 If *Disable Password* is set to *Yes*, it disables the *Password* field and removes the password from the account.
 The account cannot use password-based